mcallic2/GFDL-VortexTracker/README.md

 * Edit tcvit_date file
 * Edit runscript

+**Note:** This runscript is configured for bash shells, if the user is using a different shell please change necessary varibales <br />
+Also, note that the runscript only works for netcdf data for the time being. <br /> <br />

 **Leadtimes** <br />
 Edit the `tracker_leadtimes` script with the leadtimes that match the input data <br />
 These times must be in minutes <br />